irehankhan/docker-container-commands/README.md

 ```
 ##  Docker Container Inspect

-To inspect docker container below command is used with contaner id.
+To inspect docker container below command is used with container id.

 ```bash
 docker inspect <id>